aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-security/password-protected-presentation/_index.md

 ## Removing Write Protection from a Presentation

 You can use Aspose.Slides to remove the write protection used on a presentation file.
-This way, users get to modify as they like—and they get no warnings when they perform such tasks.
+This way, users get to modify as they like and they get no warnings when they perform such tasks.

 You can remove the write protection from a presentation by using the [removeWriteProtection](https://apireference.aspose.com/slides/java/com.aspose.slides/IProtectionManager#removeWriteProtection--) method.
 This sample code shows you to remove the write protection from a presentation: